-At MSM, the authority for monitoring the quality of programs resides with the Dean who delegates the responsibility to the Director of Academics / Academic Coordinator MBA Programs, Associate Dean Global Education Programs, Director of Doctoral Studies and Online Education, Director of Education and Executive Development, Director International Projects and Consultancies and the Examination Board.
+At MSM, the authority for monitoring the quality of programs resides with the Dean who delegates the responsibility to the Associate Dean Global Education Programs, Associate Dean Research, Director Global Education Programs, Director DBA School and Online Education, Associate Dean International Projects & Consultancies and the Examination Board.

-The Quality Enhancement & Accreditations Office is led by the Associate Dean Global Education Programs and conformed by the Manager Quality Enhancement, three Quality Enhancement Officers and the Senior Secretary Examination Board.
+The Quality Enhancement & Accreditations Office is led by the Associate Dean Global Education Programs and conformed by a Senior Officer, two Officers and the Senior Secretary Examination Board.